pycontribs/pyrax/docs/pyrax_doc.md

     # Using credentials file
     pyrax.set_credential_file("/path/to/credential/file")

-Once you have authenticated, you now have access to Cloud Servers, Cloud Files, and Cloud Load Balancers, using the following references:
+Once you have authenticated, you now have access to Cloud Servers, Cloud Files, Cloud Block Storage, and Cloud Load Balancers, using the following references:

     pyrax.cloudservers
     pyrax.cloudfiles
+    pyrax.cloud_blockstorage
     pyrax.cloud_loadbalancers

 You don't have to log into each service separately; pyrax handles that for you.